Air Quality

 ‘Indicative’ Real Time Monitors

 Wirral has five ‘indicative’ real time monitors across Wirral.
-These monitors do not use a monitoring technique that is the same or equivalent to the reference method for monitor of NO2 or Particulate matter*.
-The results cannot be used for reporting purposes to DEFRA but they can be used as supplementary information and an indicator for pollution levels.
+These monitors do not use a monitoring technique that is approved by DEFRA for reporting purposes, but they can be used as supplementary information and an indicator for pollution levels.

 Wirral Air Quality Reports